Dylan-Kerler/EthTodos/README.md

 And now to deploy the contract:

+`npm install`
 `npm run deploy-contracts`

+Then metamask needs to be able to connect to the network.
+Add a custom network in metamask with this url: http://127.0.0.1:7545

-Then start up the app:
+To start up the app (may take a few seconds for initial start-up):

 `npm run start`